PNC Menon of Sobha Realty tells us how Mayfair helped inspire his Dubai development Sobha Hartland.

-Last year, with the launch of Sobha Global Studio in Park Lane, the award-winning group took its first steps towards the UK property market.
+In 2019, with the launch of Sobha Global Studio in Park Lane, the award-winning group took its first steps towards the UK property market.

 “Firstly, the studio acts as a showcase for all of Sobha’s luxury residences to a domestic UK audience as well as international visitors to London,” says Menon.

 “Secondly, it provides clients with a UK-based team to contact.